dtcrout/hugo-personal-site/content/post/generating-yt-titles-using-image-captioning.md

 ---

 I watch a lot of [YouTube](https://www.youtube.com/).
-In fact, a lot of younger people [watch more YouTube](https://www.thinkwithgoogle.com/consumer-insights/video-trends-where-audience-watching/) then they watch television.
+In fact, a lot of younger people [watch more YouTube](https://www.thinkwithgoogle.com/consumer-insights/video-trends-where-audience-watching/) than they watch television.
 If you're like me, YouTube is not only an endless source of entertainment, but it also serves as a source of knowledge and information.
 The platform has videos on just about anything from how to make your own [fermented food](https://www.youtube.com/watch?v=zx8pYMkkKXg), [cracking the Sega Saturn](https://www.youtube.com/watch?v=jOyfZex7B3E) or
 [Joe Rogan interviewing himself](https://www.youtube.com/watch?v=-xY_D8SMNtE).
 However, if you have been on the platform for as long as I have, you have probably caught on by now just how much [clickbait](https://en.wikipedia.org/wiki/Clickbait) YouTube creators use.
 For example, creators structure their video thumbnails a particular way to catch the audiences'